ES-DOC/esdoc-technical/docs/web-apis/documentation.md

-# Documentation Web Service API
+# Documentation Web API

 ## Overview

-The ES-DOC documentation web-service is built upon an indexed database of all CIM documents published to the ES-DOC archive.
+The ES-DOC documentation web API is built upon an indexed database of all CIM documents published to the ES-DOC archive.
 It exposes documentation search & publication endpoints.

 ## Pre-requisites